-I sometimes feel like going crazy when I'm trying to talk to my boyfriend about something and he starts staring into space.
+I sometimes feel like going crazy when I'm trying to talk to my husband about something and he starts staring into space.
 From my perspective, it seems as though he isn't listening, but it's common to look somewhere else when thinking deeply.
 It is one cultural difference I may never get used to.
 Just remember that if you're chatting to someone in Japan and they start looking down or another area of the room, that they're (usually) still listening!

 3. Deflecting a Compliment

 You may have felt the frustration of giving someone a compliment only for them to deflect it by denying that what you say is true or making some self-deprecating excuse.
 In the West, many of us pay a compliment and expect to hear "thank you."

 In Japan, it's not only acceptable, but it is expected for someone to disagree when a compliment is paid to them.
 I've watched conversations where people say nice things like "you did really well!" or "that was great!" only for the person to shake their hand and say "no, no!"
 It's frustrating to see, and I want to say "just accept the compliment!"